 Increase the Value in TMS Vetting and Selection by Partnering With MercuryGate

-Shippers can elevate much of the pain associated with RFPs for TMS.
-Careful study and creations of a list of critical freight and logistics requirements based upon the shipper’s need ensure the RFP’s success.
+Shippers can alleviate much of the pain associated with RFPs for TMS.
+Careful study and creation of a list of critical freight and logistics requirements based upon the shipper’s need ensure the RFP’s success.